orbitalquark/textadept/doc/manual.md

 usually defines the `Super` modifier key as the left "Windows" key.)
 If you prefer to use `Alt`, change [`buffer.rectangular_selection_modifier`][] in your [preferences](#Buffer.Settings).

-Textadept curses does not support creating rectangular selections with the mouse.

 [`buffer.rectangular_selection_modifier`]: api.html#buffer.rectangular_selection_modifier